Hay shines as New Zealand beat Pakistan for ODI series win

 Moqim was the pick of the Pakistan bowlers with 2-33, while Wasim took 2-78.

 The third and final ODI match is at Mount Maunganui on Friday.
+Pakistan has already lost the T20 series to New Zealand 4-1.